ForestAdmin/documentation/how-tos/setup/forest-admin-ip-white-listing-forest-cloud.md

 This will ensure that only approved IP addresses can access your database, safeguarding your data and minimizing potential vulnerabilities.

-#### Step 1: Forest Admin IP Addresses to Whitelist
+#### Step 1: Forest Admin IP Address to Whitelist

-For the proper functioning of our services, it's essential to whitelist the following Forest Admin IP addresses:
+For the proper functioning of our services, it's essential to whitelist the following Forest Admin IP address: **35.180.175.97**

-1. 52.209.179.93
-2. 52.51.139.66
-3. 35.180.175.97

 #### Step 2: Access Your Database Configuration